-Despite these lines, and the news coming from the Army that the “general will know how to drive with glory to break the chains of Spanish despotism”, there were several enconos to San Martin.
-A few days before the departure, it was spread that I asked for a higher graduation, to which the general promised in the press with the famous “renounce my posts when the Americans have no more enemies.”
+Despite these lines, and the news that came from the Army that the “general will know how to drive with glory to break the chains of Spanish despotism”, there were several enconos to St. Martin.
+A few days before the departure, it was broadcast that I was requesting a higher graduation; to which the general promised in the press with the famous “to resign my office as soon as the Americans have no more enemies.”

-Buenos Aires readers were anxious about the general's footsteps, as evidenced by the detailed article in La Estrella del Sud on the liberating expedition to Peru , quoted by Armando Alonso Piñeiro, and the measures as Protector of Peru reported by the weekly El Sentinel.It is to this written medium that the meeting between San Martín and Simón Bolívar in Guayaquil is “serious”, and then the enigmatic sentence “we have seen a printed note announcing the return of Mr. Saint Martin is said only that it will have important consequences for the cause of America.”
+The readers of Buenos Aires were anxious about the general's footsteps, as evidenced by the detailed article by La Estrella del Sud about the liberating expedition to Peru , quoted by Armando Alonso Piñeiro, and the measures as Protector of Peru noted by the weekly El Estrella del Sud Sentinel.
+This written medium is the qualification of “serious” of the meeting between San Martín and Simon Bolivar in Guayaquil and, then, the enigmatic sentence “we have seen a printed note announcing the return of Mr. Saint Martin is said only that it will have important consequences for the cause of America.”
 The mystery was already served on a platter in 1822.
-It is also relevant, and bearing on the Argentinian future, the complete publication of the Liberator 's farewell to his beloved Peru , which in his last sentence ends the immortal sentences: “The presence of a lucky military man (for more detachment it has) is fearful of the States that are again constituted.
-On the other hand, I am already bored of hearing that I want to become sovereign.”
-In his homeland on the horizon, after the anarchy of 1820 and the massacres between brothers, with an inevitable war with Brazil for the Oriental Band, the Restorer of Laws, Don Juan Manuel de Rosas , was seen.
+It is also relevant, and looking at the Argentine future agigantes the phrase, the complete publication of the Liberator 's farewell proclamation to his beloved Peru , which in its last sentence finishes the immortal sentences: “The presence of a lucky soldier (for more detachment) is fearful to the newly constituted States.
+On the other hand, I'm already bored of hearing that I want to become sovereign.”
+In his homeland on the horizon, after the anarchy of 1820 and the massacres between brothers, with an inevitable war with Brazil for the Oriental Band, the Restorer of the Laws, Don Juan Manuel de Rosas was seen.
 We doubt it was an innocent inclusion of a liberal newspaper.

-Sources: Alonso Piñeiro, A. Porteño journalism during the Independence era.
-Buenos Aires: Academia Nacional de Periodismo.
-2008; Pasquali, Fr San Martín Confidential.
+Sources: Alonso Piñeiro, A. Buenos Aires journalism at the time of Independence.
+Buenos Aires: National Academy of Journalism 2008; Pasquali, Fr San Martín confidential.
 Personal correspondence of the Liberator with his friend Tomás Guido (1816-1849).
 Buenos Aires: Planeta.
-2000; De Marco, M. A. Pioneers, Soldiers and Poets of Argentina.
-Buenos Aires: Editorial of the Ateneo.
+2000; De Marco, M. A. Pioneers, soldiers and poets of Argentina.
+Buenos Aires: Editorial of the Athenaeum.
 2014